apache/incubator-brooklyn/brooklyn-docs/guide/yaml/winrm/index.md

 This could cause the WinRM connection attempts to timeout.
 The location configuration option `waitForWinRmAvailable` defaults to `30m` (i.e. 30 minutes).
 This can be increased if required.

+Incorrectly prepared Windows template can cause the deployment to time-out expecting an interaction by the user.
+You can verify if this is the case by RDP to the deployment which is taking to much time to complete.
+It is recommended to manually deploy a single VM for every newly created Windows template to verify that it can be used for unattended installations and it doesn't wait and/or require an input by the user.
+See [Windows template settings for an Unattended Installation](#windows-template-settings-for-an-unattended-installation) under Known Limitations below.

 ### Windows log files

 Details of the commands executed, and their results, can be found in the Brooklyn log and in the Brooklyn